 Within life we always have to deal with some element of risk.
 Be it driving a car, walking downtown, riding a bike or fly an airplane.
 We learn to cope with and learn from these risks.
 This is necessary so that we can have years of safe driving / flying and living without avoidable risk.

-Being able to handle these stress factors as a pilot is very important to keep the flight operation safe and the risk to the aircraft and it occupants as low as possible and will result into airmanship of the highest level.
+Being able to handle these stress factors as a pilot is very important to keep the flight operation safe and the risk to the aircraft and it occupants as low as possible and it will result into airmanship of the highest level.

 The above factors all add up to the workload of the pilot during flight and may increase the overall risk of the flight at hand.
 Coping with environmental demands that surrounds a person or pilot depends on that individual capability to meet those demands or getting rid of those demands.
 Which is different for every person.